Top picks for the Summer Holidays

 You’ve driven all the way down here, managed to find a parking space close to where you are staying and vowed you’re not going to move the car till you go home.
 OK, but what about exploring the area?

-Cornwall has a good public transport system with bus routes to most towns and villages, it also has a great little network of branch line railways, all feeding off the mainline that runs down through the county from Plymouth (that’s in Devon) to Penzance.
+Cornwall has a good public transport system with bus routes to most towns and villages, it also has a great little network of branch line railways, all feeding off the mainline that runs down through Cornwall from Plymouth (that’s in Devon) to Penzance.

 And these are not just ordinary branch lines, they are some of the most scenic in the country.
 Take the train from St Erth to St Ives, trundling along beside the crystal clear waters of St Ives Bay, or the quirky Looe Valley Line, where the train stops at possibly the quietest station in England before reversing down the valley to Looe.